palaboinamohini/arogya-doctor-appointment-system/README.md

     5. State Management in React
     Challenge: Managing form inputs and selected doctor/time slot.
     Solution: Used useState hooks for controlled inputs and conditional renderin

+    6. Frontend and Backend Communication**
+    Challenge: CORS errors and mismatched API routes.
+    Solution: Used `cors` middleware in backend and ensured consistent API base URLs in React frontend.

+    7. Deploying Full Stack App**
+    Challenge: Hosting frontend and backend together, configuring environment properly.
+    Solution: Deployed backend on **Render** and frontend on **Netlify/Vercel**, connected using environment variables.

 📦 How to Run the Project